TheScottMoore/TheScottMoore.github.io/algorithms.md

 Working through it here and actually succeeding in getting it to work, makes me feel far more comfortable optimizing in C++.

+This artifact enhancement meets the "Design and evaluate computing solutions" as it successfully implemented algorithms, data structures, and cache management to optimize the original artifact.
+By doing this, the application no longer just queries the database, but uses hash indexing and binary search, which were deemed to be the most appropriate tools to enhance this artifact.

+This artifact enhancement also meets the "Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices" outcome because I had to implement the MongoDB C++ driver and configure CMake, which led to the need to debug many a compiler issue to get it to run.
+The open-ended nature of this assignment required the falling back on learned best practices and researching new tools.

+I would say this enhancement doesn't really work with the "Design, develop, and deliver professional-quality oral, written, and visual communications" outcome by itself, because beside its in-line notations, doesn't really communicate much to an audience.

+The enhancement was designed be used with the original dashboard and database, it does meet "Employ strategies for building collaborative environments."
+While this artifact is not inherently collaborative, preserving compatibility with the original dashboard allows it to integrate into shared systems and workflows.
+By preserving compatibility, the work here is useful to anyone familiar with the original application.

+Lastly, this enhancement alone doesn't fully address the security mindset outcome.
+Even though I changed the application from using the hard-coded credentials like the original used, I did not focus on utilizing too many of the secure-coding best practices.